aimagist/imagist/README.md

-- 👋 Hi, I’m @accesse-d
+- 👋 Hi, I’m @accesse-d 26yr-o from Argentina
 - 👀 I’m interested in ...
 JavaScript, front-end development
 - 🌱 I’m currently learning ...
-JavaScript in depht
+JavaScript in depth
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... just email me pocodance@gmail.com